 Customers can no longer be pigeonholed

-Customers no longer fit into these traditional boxes as they do not identify with these categorisations anymore and do not wish to be labeled as such.
-“Egocentrism” among individuals is quite prevalent today, and owing to this, brands are compelled to rethink about how they interact with their active or potential customers.
+Customers no longer fit into these traditional boxes as they do not identify with these categorisations anymore and do not wish to be labelled as such.
+“Egocentrism” among individuals is quite prevalent today, and owing to this, brands are compelled to rethink how they interact with their active or potential customers.

 Customers have become more demanding: they wish to be recognised and want the spotlight to be on them.
 This has essentially reversed the balance of power which now lies with customers and no longer with brands.